 Determining what type of grill to use is just as important as choosing the right type of wood.
 Looking for an all purpose grill that can pull double duty as a smoker?
 We recommend a kamado grill if you want to maintain a fire or a hybrid grill if you want the convenience of propane and the option to use charcoal every once in a while.
 With either grill you’ll be able to add hunks of your favorite wood to give your dish a delicious smokey flavor.

 When it comes to standalone grills we love our pellet smokers because they’re so convenient – it’s by far the easiest and lowest risk way to smoke meat.
 If you’re looking for more control (and more of a challenge!) you can upgrade to a propane smoker or charcoal smoker.
-They’re not as easy to cook with as a pellet grill, but they are often cheaper and give you a wider range of abilities when it comes to temperature, air flow, and smokiness.
-Plus you get to use real wood instead of pmanufactured pellets!
+They’re not as easy to cook with as a pellet grill, but they are often cheaper and give you a wider range of abilities when it comes to temperature, airflow, and smokiness.
+Plus you get to use real wood instead of manufactured pellets!

 3 Main Types of Wood for Smoking